kpssolutions52-cloud/friendly-umbrella/docs/user-guide/company-guide.md

 ### Basic Search

-1. Use the search bar on the dashboard
+1. Use the search bar on the dashboard (labeled "Search by Product Name")
-2. Enter product name, SKU, or description
+2. Enter product name to filter products
+3. Search is case-insensitive and filters in real-time
-3. Results show products from all suppliers
+4. Results show products from all suppliers
+5. Products with special prices appear first in the results

+### Filtering Products

+The dashboard provides several filtering options:

+**Filter by Supplier:**
+1. Click the "Filter by Supplier" dropdown
+2. Type to search for a supplier name
+3. Select a supplier from the filtered list
+4. Products will be filtered to show only that supplier's products
+5. Select "All Suppliers" to remove the filter

+**Filter by Category:**
+1. Click the "Filter by Category" dropdown
+2. Type to search for a category name
+3. Select a category from the filtered list
+4. Products will be filtered to show only that category
+5. Select "All Categories" to remove the filter

+**Combining Filters:**
+- You can use search, supplier filter, and category filter together
+- Click "Clear Filters" button to reset all filters at once

 ### Advanced Search